diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab2.rst

 Lab 2: Work with SNAT, Profiles, and Monitors
 ---------------------------------------------

-In this lab you will experiment with using SNAT Auto Map for inbound requests as well as outbound requests from internal users.
+In this lab you will gain experience using SNAT Auto Map for inbound requests as well as outbound requests from internal users.
 You’ll also use an HTTP and stream profile to make global modifications to text within a web site.
 Finally you’ll see how using health monitors ensures